-Reimbursement requests that include travel expenses must include documentation and receipts for all travel expenses.
+Claims that include travel expenses must include documentation and receipts for all travel expenses.
 Required documents include:

-- Travel expense summary listing sheet.
-(This is a listing of each travel expense and includes the following: date of travel, lodging, flight, etc.; detailed purpose of travel; destination; mileage, amount of expense being charged) - · Receipt for parking - Receipt for tolls (toll roads should not be used only for convenience; receipts include EZ-Pass printout) - Receipt for purchased ground transportation (e.g., taxi, Lyft, Uber, airport shuttles, etc.) - Airline ticket/boarding pass and payment receipts - Car rental receipts showing payment amount and zero balance. - Baggage fee receipts - Receipt for public transportation fares or, if receipts are not available, a printout from the transit operator's planning tool or website. - Hotel stay receipt showing room rate, taxes and fees detail, and zero balance. - Receipt for registration fees - Agenda or program for meeting, conference, workshop, etc. attended. - Travel maps showing mileage and route taken.
+- Travel expense summary listing sheet (This is a listing of each travel expense and includes the following: date of travel, lodging, flight, etc.; detailed purpose of travel; destination; mileage, amount of expense being charged) - Receipt for parking - Receipt for tolls (Toll roads may not be used only for convenience. explanation of why the use of a toll road was necessary.
+An EZ-Pass payment printout is acceptable as a receipt) - Receipt for purchased ground transportation (e.g., taxi, Lyft, Uber, airport shuttles, etc.) - Airline ticket/boarding pass and payment receipts - Car rental receipts showing payment amount and zero balance - Baggage fee receipts - Receipt for public transportation fares or, if receipts are not available, a printout from the transit operator's planning tool or website - Hotel stay receipt showing room rate, taxes and fees detail, and zero balance - Receipt for registration fees - Agenda or program for meeting, conference, workshop, etc. attended

+Travel maps showing mileage and route taken

-Documents Needed for Travel for Meetings: Reimbursement requests for meetings and business travel that does not require overnight stay must include documentation that justifies and explains the purpose and location of the meeting.
+Documents Needed for Travel for Meetings: Claims for meetings and business travel that does not require overnight stay must include documentation that justifies and explains the purpose and location of the meeting.
 The IRS mileage rate should be used when a personal vehicle is used for travel.
 Required documents include: